 - Heat butter, brown sugar, cream, and salt in a pot until melted and combined.
 Bring to a boil and then turn down to a simmer for about 3 minutes.
 Remove from heat and pour into a mixing bowl.
 Let cool to luke warm (about 10 minutes) and then beat in powdered sugar and vanilla.
 Adjust consistency by adding more powdered sugar to thicken, or more cream or milk (little by little) to thin.
 Use immediately as frosting will thicken upon standing.

 - Frost when just barely warm and sprinkle lightly with cinnamon to garnish.
+I recommend keeping the frosting layer fairly light; it can get overwhelming quickly on a sheet cake.

 Notes